-We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with cancer.
-Here are two case studies which will show how cancers can be successfully diagnosed and treated in dogs and cats.
+We can imagine many people would be shocked to hear we regularly provide chemotherapy.
+Here are the stories of a dog and a cat with lymphoma which show how cancers can be successfully diagnosed and treated in dogs and cats.

-We currently use the Modified Madison Wisconsin Protocol which has been shown to produce the most reliable results and give the longest duration of remission (an average of 12-14 months from start of treatment).
+We currently use the Modified Madison Wisconsin Protocol also sometimes called ‘CHOP’.
+It has been shown to produce the most reliable results and give the longest duration of remission (an average of 12-14 months from start of treatment).
 The protocol is given over a six month period involving weekly visits (most as outpatients) with occasional weeks off, and periodic blood monitoring.

 In May 2012 his cancer treatment course finished.
 Since then he remained in remission for approximately three years with the good quality of life of an active beagle.
 That’s him pictured recently.

 Bunty was a 17-year old cat who came to us with signs of vomiting and weight loss.
 On a physical exam, she looked remarkably good for her age but a lump was found in her abdomen.
 Blood and urine tests were normal, and so we scheduled an ultrasound examination to better diagnose the origin of the lump.

 Her ultrasound images showed a large dark mass encircling and compressing, but not invading the stomach (the white part in the middle).
 The mass was thought to be a tumour acting as a gastric band, preventing the stomach from filling or emptying.
 There was no other sign of the mass or any other problem in the rest of the abdomen.